-Cato's events for students focus on the contemporary policy issues that concern them.
-Through in-person and online programming, we bring together hundreds of students, interns, and young professionals.
+Through in-person and online programming, we bring thousands of students, interns, and young professionals together to discuss the most pressing public policy issues.
 The events, sponsored by Cato or presented in association with student-oriented organizations, offer participants opportunities to hear from leading scholars, meet directly with policy leaders, and engage each other in discussion.
 Topics covered in these events have included the war on drugs, the impact of debt on the Millennial generation, conservatism vs. libertarianism, health care, the future of individual liberty, and more.
 Explore archives of these events, and view the schedule of upcoming events.

-Cato University — the Summer Seminar on Political Economy — is Cato's premier educational event.
-This annual weeklong program brings together outstanding faculty and attendees from across the globe — all sharing a commitment to liberty and learning.
-Generous support from Sponsors helps Cato to identify and energize future participants and leaders in the liberty movement by funding scholarships for approximately 50 students, who are able to attend at no cost for registration, meals, lodging, and materials.
+Cato University is Cato's premier educational seminar program.
+The three-day Cato University seminars are held across the country, and they bring together outstanding faculty and attendees from around the world.
+Generous support from Sponsors funds scholarships for approximately 25 students per seminar.
+Scholarship recipients are able to attend at no cost for registration, meals, lodging, and materials.
 Applications for this scholarship opportunity — the Bastiat Scholars program — are posted online at the beginning of each calendar year.

 Staying fully updated and informed about Cato's work is now easier than ever via our social media and multimedia resources.
-Cato's Facebook and Twitter communities, YouTube Channel, podcasts, videocasts, free eBooks and research reports, vast archive of online publications and event videos keep students on top of policy issues and debates.
-Cato also provides student-specific Twitter and Facebook sites, each offering a steady stream of content focused on students and policy issues that are most meaningful to them.
-These online forums also provide a way for students and young professionals to engage in immediate dialogue on issues affecting their everyday lives.
+Cato's Facebook and Twitter communities, YouTube channel, podcasts, videocasts, free eBooks and research reports, vast archive of online publications and event videos keep students on top of policy issues and debates.
+Libertarianism.org is a treasure trove of multimedia content as well, including podcasts, videos, books, and more.